 When we talk about testing software, we need to talk about the various tests and their performance ease.
-Unit tests are simpler to write and execute, therefore we should have more unit tests in our testing process.
-Integration tests are comparatively more expensive than unit testing, therefore we should have fewer integration tests.
-End-to-end tests are the most complicated, therefore we should have very few of these.
+Unit tests are simpler to write and execute; therefore, we should have more unit tests in our testing process.
+Second, integration tests are comparatively more expensive than unit testing; therefore, we should have fewer integration tests.
+Finally, end-to-end tests are the most complicated; therefore, we should have very few of these.

 Let us talk about the testing levels in a little more detail.

 Software developers do unit testing to check whether the individual modules of the source code developed by them are working properly or not.
 They test the stability of each and every unit of the application separately.
 It is a cheap and the least time-consuming test.

 Integration testing is the process of testing two or more unit tested modules together to check the connectivity and data transfer between them.
 This level of testing can be done by a QA tester for black-box testing and by the developer for complex integration of software modules.

 While unit testing and integration testing test parts of the system, system testing tests the fully integrated application.
 It targets the system as a whole to ensure that the software works in all the intended target systems.
 This testing is performed by QA testers and is done from the user perspective.
 It is the most involved and time-consuming testing.